Ansible Tower for Implementing Security Policy

-A look back on Joel King’s presentation at AnsibleFest 2018
+Take a look back on WWT Principal Architect Joel King’s Network Automation presentation at AnsibleFest 2018.

 WWT was a proud champion sponsor of AnsibleFest 2018, held on October 2-3 in in Austin, Texas.
 The event showcased a comprehensive agenda for the Ansible community and Red Hat Ansible Automation users, whether they are just getting started or experts in “automating all the things.”

-AnsibleFest now supports multiple tracts of content: Best Practices, Community & Culture, Tech Deep Dives, Business Solutions, Ansible Integrations and Network Automation.
-My talk was cataloged in the Network Automation track, and the core message is to view the network as a software system, using Ansible Tower to automate the configuration of security policies on the individual network components.
+AnsibleFest now supports multiple tracts of content: best practices, community and culture, tech deep dives, business solutions, Ansible integrations and network automation.
+My talk was cataloged in the network automation track, and the core message is to view the network as a software system, using Ansible Tower to automate the configuration of security policies on the individual network components.

 Today’s network engineer can work with, and influence, a broad range of technologies enabling the digital business model.
 Compute resources (or workloads) are expanding to the three major cloud providers, AWS, Azure and the Google Cloud platform, augmenting the traditional internal data center.
 This shift is both a challenge and opportunity for the network engineer.